 We had experienced the irresistible charm of North Batan yesterday, the shortest tour that we did it in four hours only.
 We were advised to visit it first as it was less overwhelming.
 Read my story here->North Batan Tour in Batanes: Stunning Places to Explore

 This morning, we set foot in Sabtang Island, our most anticipated tour.
 We were back to the distant past as we strolled in two tranquil villages dotted with centuries-old stone houses.
 Read my story here-Sabtang Island, Batanes: Exploring its Captivating Beauty

 South Batan Tour is our second most anticipated tour.
 This will again lead us to another worthy journey to “Breathtaking Batanes”.
-This tour covers the three municipalities of Batanes-Ivana, Uyugan and Mahatao.
-We will be squeezing 19 tourist spots in a half-day tour.
+This tour covers the three municipalities of Batanes-Ivana, Uyugan, and Mahatao.
+We will be squeezing 19 tourist spots on a half-day tour.